mxomasuku/firebase_patterns/firebase-auth-session-cookie-demo/README.md

 ### GET /api/protected (Coming Soon)

-Use middleware to protect this route using session cookie verification.
+Will demonstrate how to use Firebase Admin to verify session cookies.

 ## Folder Structure